argoproj/argo-events/docs/sensors/triggers/http-trigger.md

 We will set up a basic go http server and connect it with the minio events.

-1. The HTTP server simply prints the request body as follows,
+1. The HTTP server simply prints the request body as follows.

         package main